realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics.md

 1. It admits openness to interactions beyond its explicit scope.
 2. It treats excluded factors as unscoped influences rather than nonexistent ones.
+3. It remains updateable under expanding constraint and does not treat its partition of structure as probabilistically exhaustive.
-3. It interprets persistent mismatches as constraints indicating unscoped structure.
+4. It interprets persistent mismatches as constraints indicating unscoped structure.

 Permeability is required because agents cannot determine whether their variable space exhausts interactional structure.